black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 Then below that, add a console statement that logs the value of taskObj to the console.

 Open up the console to see the empty object.

+# Step 13
+Inside your taskObj, add an id property name.
+For the value use the value of the titleInput.

+To see the new result, click on the "Add New Task" button.
+Then add a title and click on the "Add Task" button.
+Open up the console to see the result.